NapticBio is passionately committed to develop therapies that improve outcomes for patients with Alzheimer’s and other neurodegenerative disorders.

-Prior to joining NapticBio, Nick founded and lead several global corporate & market access functions for Roche Pharma, Baxter Bioscience, Elan Pharma, as well as diagnostics companies such as Gen-Probe and Roche Molecular Diagnostics.
-Nick is a frequent speaker at scientific and professional conferences and has over 40 publications on health outcomes research, budget impact, cost-effectiveness, quality of life, productivity, strategic pricing and reimbursement in peer review journals, such as: ATS, Blood, BSH, BJ Hematology, WFH, ISTH, Pharmacoeconomics, ISPOR, ASLD, AMCP, etc.
+Prior to joining NapticBio, Dr. Poulios founded and lead several global corporate & market access functions for Roche Pharma, Baxter Bioscience, Elan Pharma, as well as diagnostics companies such as Gen-Probe and Roche Molecular Diagnostics.
+Dr. Poulios is a frequent speaker at scientific and professional conferences and has over 40 publications on health outcomes research, budget impact, cost-effectiveness, quality of life, productivity, strategic pricing and reimbursement in peer review journals, such as: ATS, Blood, BSH, BJ Hematology, WFH, ISTH, Pharmacoeconomics, ISPOR, ASLD, AMCP, etc.

 Benjamin Hoehn, MD, PhD

-Advisor Medical Affairs – responsible for helping NapticBio develop their medical affairs and clinical programs strategy.
+Advisor Medical Affairs – responsible for helping NapticBio develop with clinical programs strategy.
 He is also assisting NapticBio pursue a series of IND’s, and Phase I-III Clinical trials for FDA as well as planning for post-market surveillance.

 Alexander Zubkov, MD, PhD

-Advisor Medical Strategy – responsible for NapticBio medical affairs and clinical programs strategy and making sure NapticBio pursues a series of successful IND’s, and Phase I-III Clinical trials for FDA approvals through to post-market surveillance.
+Advisor Medical Strategy – responsible for NapticBio clinical programs strategy and making sure NapticBio pursues a series of successful IND’s, and Phase I-III Clinical trials for FDA approvals through to post-market surveillance.